Connor Joe

-Connor Kok-Wy Joe (born August 16, 1992) is an American professional baseball outfielder and first baseman who is a free agent.
+Connor Kok-Wy Joe (born August 16, 1992) is an American professional baseball outfielder and first baseman in the Seattle Mariners organization.
 He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Colorado Rockies, Pittsburgh Pirates, San Diego Padres, and Cincinnati Reds.
-Joe was selected by the Pirates in the first round of the 2014 MLB draft.
+The Pirates selected Joe in the first round of the 2014 MLB draft, and he made his MLB debut with the Giants in 2019.
+He opted out of the 2020 season while recovering from testicular cancer.

 Amateur career

 Joe attended Poway High School in Poway, California, and the University of San Diego, where he played college baseball for the San Diego Toreros.
-In 2011, he played collegiate summer baseball with the Kelowna Falcons of the West Coast League prior to attending the University of San Diego.
-In summer 2012, he played summer league baseball for the Duluth Huskies of the Northwoods League.
-Then in 2013, he played with the Chatham Anglers of the Cape Cod Baseball League, and was named a league all-star.
+In 2011, he played collegiate summer baseball with the Kelowna Falcons of the West Coast League prior to attending San Diego.
+The following summer, he played for the Duluth Huskies of the Northwoods League.
+In 2013, he was named to the All-West Coast Conference team.
+That summer, he played with the Chatham Anglers of the Cape Cod Baseball League and was named a league all-star.
+In three seasons at San Diego, he had a .325/.423/.500 slash line with 19 home runs in 160 games.

 Professional career

 Pittsburgh Pirates

 The Pittsburgh Pirates selected Joe in the first round, 39th overall, of the 2014 Major League Baseball draft.

-Joe made his professional debut in 2015 with the West Virginia Power, and batted .245/.366/.303 on the year.
-He spent the 2016 season in High-A with the Bradenton Marauders, slashing .277/.351/.392 in 107 games, while playing third base.
-After the 2016 season, he played in the Arizona Fall League, where he batted .204/.371/.347 for Surprise.
-Joe was assigned to the Double-A Altoona Curve to begin the 2017 season, and with them he batted 240/.338/.380.
+Joe made his professional debut in 2015 with the West Virginia Power and batted .245/.366/.303.
+He spent the 2016 season with the High-A Bradenton Marauders, slashing .277/.351/.392 in 107 games, while playing third base.
+After the season, he played in the Arizona Fall League, where he batted .204/.371/.347 for the Surprise Saguaros.
+Joe was assigned to the Double-A Altoona Curve to begin the 2017 season, where he batted .240/.338/.380 in 74 games.